Horvat has 2 goals and 2 assists, Canucks beat Sharks 6-2 - WHIZ News

 VANCOUVER, British Columbia (AP) — Bo Horvat had two goals and two assists, Spencer Martin stopped 24 shots and the Vancouver Canucks beat the San Jose Sharks 6-2 on Tuesday night for their third straight victory.

 Ilya Mikheyev had a goal and three assists, and Elias Pettersson, Brock Boeser and Quinn Hughes, with his first of the season, also scored for the Canucks.
-They are 7-3 in their last 10 games, with all three losses at home.
+They are 7-3 in their last 10 games, with all three losses at home, and 16-15-3 overall.

+“I feel like we’ve been playing the right way,” Boeser said.
+“We’re kind of getting that swagger back.
+That’s a big part of our team.
+When we don’t have that swagger, sometimes (things) get kind of dead.
+We’ve just got to keep playing the right way.”

 Horvat has 14 points (nine goals, five assists) in his last 10 games.